AnirudhRahul/Reddit-Embed/README.md

 *  `show_post_header: Boolean`
 *  `show_post_body: Boolean`
 *  `show_comments_section: Boolean`
+	* Overrides all other show_comments_section options if set to false
 *  `show_comments_section_header: Boolean`
 *  `ignore_sticky_comments: Boolean`
-	* Will skip stick comments in the render queue
+	* Will skip any stickied comments in the render queue
 *  `max_depth: -1`
 	* Will only render comments with a depth <= max_depth, note that depth is 0 indexed so max_depth=0 will render the top layer of comments
 	* max_depth is ignored if its < 0